njhmagyar/njhmagyar.github.io/_posts/2024-10-18-twirlmate-win-tracking.md

 ### The Power of Visuals
 {:.mt-3}

-My survey didn't include any images that captured my initial idea for the feature.
+My survey didn't include any images of my initial idea for the feature.
 The advantage of this was that respondents weren't biased by my input.
 The downside though was that they may have had a harder time understanding what I was talking about.
 In the future it might be better to include a reference image so respondents can provide more high quality, relevant feedback.
 {:.mb-5}